-Morning class, I’m Will Kemp from will kemp art school and today I’m going to show you how to properly clean an acrylic brush.
+Morning class, I’m Will Kemp from will kemp art school, and today I’m going to show you how to clean an acrylic brush properly.

 So the first thing you need to do is get most of the paint off your brush to start with.
-It’s always easier just to clean if off, just with kitchen roll, to wipe off most of the paint, then we can go into the water.
+It’s always easier to clean it off, just with kitchen roll, to wipe off most of the paint, then we can go into the water.

-I use absolutely loads of kitchen roll when I’m working, and you just kind of rub it into it.
+I use absolutely loads of kitchen roll when I’m working, and you just rub it into it.

-This really helps to kind of soak out all the pieces of pigment that get stuck in here the bottom of the brush.
-That what we want to really try and get out.
+This really helps to kind of soak out all the pigment pieces that get stuck in here, the bottom of the brush, that what we want to really try and get out.

-The real trick is to use a brush cleaner, just make sure it’s a little bit moist onto the brush.
+The real trick is to use a brush cleaner; make sure it’s a little bit moist onto the brush.
 I just work it around into the middle of the pan slightly, and then you just work it into your hand.
-The lather that is being made starts to bring out all of the red pigment that was in the brush.
-That you couldn’t easily see before.
+The lather that is being made starts to bring out all of the red pigment in the brush that you couldn’t easily see before.